diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Bug: dragging a game object in a viewport should take into account the current scale
+	- Bug: dragging a game object in a viewport should take into account the current scale (DONE)
+	- Bug: Dragging should stop if the mouse leaves the viewport it started on

 	- Some loading feedback when entering editor view.
 It takes a little while to build everything

 	- Serialize information in each region
+		- Create all the objects to serialize when saving, that way it is easier to take care of all the changes
 	- Load all the information

 	- Use LESS as a CSS preprocessor